 Many programs for financial aid are administered by the Office of Financial Aid.
-Call 303-315-1850 for detailed information.
+Call 303-315-5969 or visit us in-person on the first floor of the Student Commons Building, for detailed information.

 Thanks to the generous support of the Colorado business community and others, the Business School has a significant number of scholarships to offer its students.
 Scholarships are awarded on the basis of merit and/or financial need.
 The amount of the award and the number of awards available vary.

 Over 30 different scholarships are available to eligible Business School students, with multiple awards from most scholarships.